Credit:

 Your Hair Type

-Curly Hair If you’re going for a traditional blow out look, it may be harder to accomplish on naturally wavy or curly hair.
-It’s not impossible, but you’ll certainly need a high-quality dryer (preferably one with ionic technology or hair smoothing abilities) to help cut down on frizz, or you may want to opt for a hair dryer brush.
+Curly Hair: If you’re going for a traditional blowout look, it may be harder to accomplish on naturally wavy or curly hair.
+It’s not impossible, but you’ll undoubtedly need a high-quality dryer (preferably one with ionic technology or hair smoothing abilities) to help cut down on frizz, or you may want to opt for a hair dryer brush.
+However, if you typically like to embrace your natural curls, a diffuser attachment can be a great way to add some bounce and volume to your hair.
+In this case, it may be worth purchasing a hair dryer that already comes with a diffuser included, like the DevaCurl Dryer & Diffuser Combo.

-Fine Hair Thinner hair strands are often the easiest to blow dry as they typically don’t require very high heat settings to get a frizz free result.
+Fine Hair: Thinner hair strands are often the easiest to blow dry as they typically don’t require very high heat settings to get a frizz-free result.
 With that being said, it’s probably best to avoid ionic hair dryers if you have fine hair.

 The technology in these dryers can make your smooth strands look a little too sleek, taking away the volume that you were trying to create by blowing out your hair in the first place.

-Thick Hair For thick hair, you’ll want a well-rounded blow dryer that can reach higher temperatures (and speeds) to get the job done.
-One that delivers adequate drying power so you aren’t left with exhausted arms half way through your blow out, like the BaBylissPRO Nano Titanium Dryer (available at Amazon) , is great for fast drying when it comes to long, thick hair.
+- Thick Hair: For thick hair, you’ll want a well-rounded blow dryer that can reach higher temperatures (and speeds) to get the job done.
+One that delivers adequate drying power so you aren’t left with exhausted arms halfway through your blowout, like the BaBylissPRO Nano Titanium Dryer (available at Amazon) , is great for fast drying when it comes to long, thick hair.

 Meet the testers

-Jessica writes and edits beauty content as a member of Reviewed's commerce team and manages a beauty TikTok called Beautorial.
-She's spent four years testing makeup, skincare, hair care, and body care products, and she acts as Reviewed's beauty expert.
+Jessica writes and edits beauty content.
+She's spent years testing makeup, skincare, hair care, and body care products, and she has acted as Reviewed's beauty expert.

 Jessica holds a Bachelor's degree in journalism from Emerson College, and she's written for Scary Mommy, 7News, Boston.com, Citizine, and Boston Common Magazine.